fbpx

 Fast forward to present-day, it is probably the oldest and still active conglomerates in the country, with famous companies under its control – the likes of which are Brittania Industries Ltd., Bombay Dyeing, Go Air, among others.

-The Wadia Group, established in 1736, is one of the oldest and still active conglomerates in India.
-Popular companies under it include Brittania, Bombay Dyeing, Go Air, among others.
-Click To Tweet
+The Wadia Group, established in 1736, is u003cstrongu003eone of the oldest and still active conglomeratesu003c/strongu003e in India.
+Popular companies under it includeu003cstrongu003e Brittania, Bombay Dyeing, Go Airu003c/strongu003e, among… Click To Tweet

 Markets Update